cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 can launch specs by clicking them, create new blank or example specs, or search specs by name (handy for large test suites).

-There are currently three spec metadata columns.
+We've made the following spec metadata available directly in the Spec Explorer:

 #### Last updated